Author ORCID Identifier

 The researcher identified four common themes: student preparation, rural identity, cultures of innovation, and communication.
 Both superintendent and board members created change to prepare students for their future.
 The superintendents closely identified with and leveraged their intimate knowledge of their respective rural communities to align education innovations to meet community needs.
 Superintendents nurtured cultures of innovation that encouraged and accepted informed risk-taking at all levels of the district.
 In turn, their boards of education supported these innovative efforts through the allocation of resources as well as positive patronage in local communities.
 Further, effective communication patterns supported positive relationships and built trust with their respective boards and communities.

 Findings from this study support the notion that complex decision-making processes that support education innovation begin with the school board’s decision to hire a school district superintendent.
 The support continues as the board also is well-educated about innovative practices, provides advice, and supports the district’s education initiatives.
 It is also evident that superintendents who lead their respective district’s education innovation initiatives are well-informed by extant literature, exemplary practice, and have the political acuity to ensure that they work in concert with their local boards of education.
 In conclusion, superintendents and the relationships they had with their school boards of education directly affected innovation efforts within these rural Kentucky Districts of Innovation.

 Digital Object Identifier (DOI)

 Nunn Lawless, Catherine, "SUPERINTENDENTS AND THE MICROPOLITICS OF INNOVATION IN RURAL SCHOOL DISTRICTS" (2019).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 55.